Nextiles/documentation/software/sdk-installation.md

         }
     }
     ```
-    To check if the device is subscribed, you can use SDK's ``` getSubscribedDevices() ``` function, which returns a dictionary of [String:Bool], where key will be the device's UUID (in String format) and value is True or False.
-Similar to ``` getPeripherals() ```, this also publishes an event which you can listen to.
+    To check if the device is subscribed, use SDK's ``` getSubscribedDevices() ``` function, which returns a dictionary of [String:Bool], where key will be the device's UUID (in String format) and value is True or False.
+Similar to ``` getPeripherals() ```, this also publishes an event which we can listen to.
 If a device is subscribed or unsubscribed, it reflect the change.

     #### Usage/Example:
     ``` Swift